chiliang7/fpl_dags/README.md

 ### Is the player worth your money?

 First, let's look at the points-per-game-per-million-pound-spent-for-season-to-day vs points-per-game-per-million-pound-spent-for-last-five-matches.
-Player in the top right corner is a good bargain thoughout the entire season.
+Player in the top right corner is a good bargain thoughout all the games they played in this season so far.
 Reece James and Chalobah falls into category.
-On the bottom right, we have Havertz, who gains some form recently but okay throughout the season.
+On the bottom right, we have Havertz, who gains some form recently but not so well in the beginning of the season.
 The question is that if he can maintain this momentum.

-For the most of the players, they perform pretty consistently overtime so we can see there is correlation between these two metrics.
+Kulusevki and Doherty both players are in the starting-11 recently and played very well so it's not surprised to see them to have good values.
+For the most of the players, they perform pretty consistently overtime so we can see there is a correlation between these two metrics.
 Lastly, we have Lukaku at bottom left, which does not perform well this season at all and thus, might not be a good pick.

 ![newplot (30)](https://user-images.githubusercontent.com/17539049/158740342-43fc5d9a-a1a6-4c7b-b4fb-cff0aa92edff.png)

 So, the above method is trying to find out the budget pick.
-What about if we want to maximize the performance and identify the players who can score more points for their manager?
+What about if we want to maximize the performance and identify the players who can score most points for their manager?
 We can use the following total points vs form chart.
 For Spurs' players, Kane is an obvious pick.
 Though he is a bit expansive and does not perform well in the beginning of the season.
 Recently, he definitely imporves and scores a lot of points.
 Son is a bit lacking the form recently but perform fairly well this season so far, which is still a good pick.
 Kulusevki and Doherty are also pretty decent given their good forms.
 Moura should be in the watchlist as he gets benched recently.

 As for Chelsea's players, Rüdiger and Mount are good picks.
 They are consistently deliver the points.
 Havertz could be a fun pick if he can continue to perform.
 Lukaku should be in the watchlist as he doesn't play often and not play well, which does not justify his price tag at this moment.